josephernest/Swap/README.md

 Issues, ideas, discussions are welcome - please open an issue before doing a pull request to be sure it is necessary.

+Which simple feature would you wanto to see included?
+After all the current code is < 50 lines of code, so there is plenty of room until reaching the 100 lines of code limit :)

 # Author

 Joseph Ernest

+I am available for R&D, Python, Data science, ML, Automation consulting.
+Please contact me on https://afewthingz.com for consulting/freelancing requests.

+Sponsors are welcome to support the development of my open-source projects.

+I am currently sponsored by [CodeSigningStore.com](https://codesigningstore.com).
+Thank you to them for providing a DigiCert Code Signing Certificate and supporting open source software.

 # License